radian-software/hypercast/README.md

 Firefox instead?](https://contrachrome.com/)

 However, if you cannot switch to a less user-hostile browser, you can still use Hypercast on a subset of streaming sites.
-To do this, download the latest ZIP file from GitHub Releases and install it by going to `chrome://extensions`, enabling developer mode (upper right corner), and loading the ZIP file as an unpacked extension.
-Unfortunately, Google does not allow you to enable automatic updates for extensions they have not personally approved, so you will have to install new updates manually.

 ### Setup and usage